Soliton resolution for the energy critical damped wave equations in the radial case: Sequential soliton resolution

 \section{Sequential soliton resolution}

-The goal of this section is to prove the Theorem \ref{Sequential soliton resolution}.
-We divide this into three steps.
-First, we introduce a powerful tool, the sequential compactness lemma.
-Next, the radiation term will be extracted.
-In particular, the global radiation will be proved to converge to $0$.
-Finally, with the non-concentration of the self-similar energy property the sequential soliton resolution will be proved.
+The goal of this section is to prove Theorem~\ref{Sequential soliton resolution}.
+We first prove a sequential compactness lemma, then extract the radiation term, and finally combine these ingredients with the non-concentration of energy in the self-similar region.